-A big part of success in any business is location, and that’s a key part of our strategy at Fantastic Sams.
-Our customer calling card is all about convenience, so that’s the most important factor in any of our salon locations.
+A big part of success in any business is location, and that’s key to our strategy at Fantastic Sams.
+Our hair care franchise is all about convenience, so that’s the most important factor in any of our salon locations.

 Our business model works well in areas where there’s a certain density of middle-income families — perhaps 30,000 rooftops within a 3-mile radius.
-Over the years we’ve learned that our customers are looking for free parking and easy-in, easy-out access.
-Fantastic Sams Hair Salons work best in shopping areas anchored by big-box concentration centers such as grocery and drug stores, places where people are likely to go shopping two to four times a week.
+Over the years, we’ve learned that our customers are looking for free parking and easy access.
+Fantastic Sams hair salons work best in shopping areas anchored by high-frequency retailers such as big-box retail or grocery stores, places where people are likely to go shopping two to four times a week.

 That’s when our walk-in model pays off.
-If a customer knows she can drop off her husband and the kids for haircuts while she does the weekly shopping, drop the groceries at home and then pack the husband and kids off to the soccer game while she gets her color done, it’s a win-win.
+If a customer knows she can drop off her husband and the kids for haircuts while she does the weekly shopping, or pack the husband and kids off to the soccer game while she gets her color done, it’s a win-win.

-Earl Wise owns several Fantastic Sams salons in the suburbs surrounding Detroit, including the salon with the highest-average weekly guest count and highest-average weekly sales in our system.
+Earl Wise owns several Fantastic Sams salons in the suburbs surrounding Detroit.
 He understands what it takes to be successful as a franchise owner.
 “Location is extremely important,” he says.
 “Having an anchor store in a good location is key.”

-If you can build a 1,200-square-foot shop in retail space that is seen by about 20,000 cars a day, in an easily accessible area near or in the midst of densely populated neighborhoods, you’ll be starting strong right out of the gate.
+If you can build a 1,200-square-foot shop in retail space that is visible to about 20,000 cars a day, in an easily accessible area near or in the midst of densely populated neighborhoods, you’ll be starting strong right out of the gate.

 Part of finding the right location is making sure the shopping center has a lot of foot traffic and includes a high-frequency retailer, which helps us intersect with the customers we want.
 Our support team helps franchisees pinpoint the best locations to start new salons, reviewing and rating site selections and calling on our existing relationships with commercial brokers.

 The salon needs to be large enough to accommodate eight chairs, as well as shampoo stations, a front desk and a storage area for products.
-Our benchmark for customers is about 250 or more per week, although obviously our more successful franchisees handle many, many more.
-With the New Image Salon, product takes center stage and the customer comes in anticipating a great salon experience.
-This idea is reinforced when they begin interacting with professional, courteous and knowledgeable salon staff and stylists — all of which is accomplished through our extensive training programs.
+In our modern New Image salon design, product is strategically merchandised in a prominent part of the store.
+We cultivate an atmosphere that communicates to clients that they will have a great salon experience.
+This idea is reinforced when they begin interacting with professional, courteous and knowledgeable salon staff and stylists.

-LaRonda Hunter owns four salons in the Dallas-Fort Worth area, including one that’s in the Fantastic Sams Top 50.
+LaRonda Hunter owns five salons in the Dallas-Fort Worth area, including one that’s in the Fantastic Sams Top 50.
 She says she can attribute some of that success to the location of her salon in Saginaw, a suburb of Fort Worth.